 The Importance of CO2 in An Aquarium

-Reliability should be the first criteria when building a CO2 system for an aquarium.
+Reliability should be the first criterion when building a CO2 system for an aquarium.
 This setup comes with multiple benefits, including the following.

 Healthy Aquatic Animals

 Everyone would love to have healthy fish in their aquarium.
 Regulated carbon dioxide is essential for the growth and development of fish.
 Insufficient or excessive CO2 could readily cause the untimely death of aquatic animals, as this gas is used in respiration.

 Related Read: Signs of excessive CO2 in an aquarium.